maishathasin/magit/README.md

 Direct Staging: when you add a file in magit, the content of the file is stored directly in the staged directory.

 Commit Structure: the commit object itself stores the changes.
 This is different from Git wwhere a commit points to a tree object representing the repository's directory structure and changes
+Thus magits approach is not efficient for large file sizes

+This has been only done for simplicity, as I am not going to implement remote tracking, tags.

+### Merging

+Right now merging does not take into account for merge conflicts, nor does it fix divergent branches.